jbcodeforce/shift_left_utils/docs/setup.md

         # install requirements
         python -m pip install -r requirements.txt
         ```
-    * Install the shift_left CLI using the command (this is temporary once the CLI will be loaded to pypi): To get the list of version of the wheel, they are under the `src/shift_left/dist` folder
+    * Install the shift_left CLI using the command (this is temporary once the CLI will be loaded to pypi): To get the list of version of the available wheels, look at the content under the `src/shift_left/dist` folder.
         ```sh
+        ls src/shift_left/dist
+        # >.. shift_left-0.1.36-py3-none-any.whl
+        # install the last one for example:
-        pip install src/shift_left/dist/shift_left-0.1.30-py3-none-any.whl
+        pip install src/shift_left/dist/shift_left-0.1.36-py3-none-any.whl
         ```

 === "uv"